AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “You mean the one you handed to me on Tuesday?
 Yea, I did.
 It’s… strange.”

 Although some of the mathematical notations were unfamiliar and, in some respects, archaic, every sentence of it was sharply written, even if not immediately comprehensible.
 Having perused it multiple times, he still could not follow every single one of its threads.
-Its quizzical nature reminded him of Alex, who had mesmerized him with her keen wit since their Stanford days—a secret but purely intellectual crush on his part.
+Its quizzical nature reminded him of Alex, whose keen wit had mesmerized him since their Stanford days—a secret but purely intellectual crush on his part.

-“Good. good.”
+“Good, good.”

 “Why do you ask?”